-A real-time clock is another of these extras.
-It doesn't do as much as an S-100 real-time card, but it doesn't cost an extra \$130, either.
-It outputs a sixdigit, 24-hour clock word, e.g., TI\$ = 235959 = 23 hours, 59 minutes and 59 seconds.
-At 240000 it resets to 000000 and is software presettable.
+A REAL-TIME-CLOCK is another of these extras.
+It doesn't do as much as an S- 100 real-time card, but it doesn't cost an extra \$130 either.
+It outputs a six digit, 24 hour clock word, e.g. TI\$=235959=23 hours, 59 minutes, and 59 seconds.
+At 240000 it resets to 000000, and is software pre-setable.
 It also outputs JIFFIES, which are 1/60 second counts accumulated from 000000.
 JIFFIES are about as fast as anything you could use with any program written in BASIC.
 The clock runs off of the 8 MHz crystal.

-Although it isn't immediately evident, the real-clock function is an excellent example of the aggressive design policy that makes the PET a technical step forward, regardless of price.
-I haven't figured out exactly how they did it ... but what I've deciphered so far indicates an impressive utilization of the latest LSI capabilities from MOS Technology (more vertical integration here, and a valuable feature not available from their competitors).
-Among other things, the TI (time) function is a fundamental building block in automated home programming.
-Since it runs on interrupts, it will keep the time of day as long as power is left on.
-But, unless you trim the oscillator, you'll have to keep readjusting the readout.
+Although it isn't immediately evident, the real-clock function is an excellent example of the aggressive design policy which makes the PET a technical step forward regardless of price.
+I haven't figured out exactly how they did it -- yet, but what I've deciphered so far is an impressive utilization of the latest LSI capabilities from MOS Technology.
+More vertical integration here, and a valuable feature not available from their competitors.
+Among other things, the TI function is a fundamental building block in "automated home" programming.
+Since it runs on interrupts, it will keep the time of day as long as power is left on, but unless you "trim" the oscillator you'll have to keep re-adjusting the readout.